Morning, Tuesday, 28th January 2020

 THIS EVENT IS CPD CERTIFIED

-This seminar will examine the next steps for developing intelligent and autonomous transport.
+This conference will examine the next steps for developing intelligent and autonomous transport.

-It will be a timely opportunity for policymakers and stakeholders to assess the way forward for connected and autonomous vehicles, smart transport systems, and future mobility, with discussion expected on:
+The conference will be a timely opportunity to discuss the future of connected and autonomous vehicles, smart transport systems, and future mobility, with discussion expected on:

 - Developing the infrastructure to support growth;